placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 set yaw_srate = 90
 ```

-- filters, gyro low pass 2 can be disabled because the PID loop rate is equal to the gyro rate (8KHz), there is no antialiasing needed. adjust for this build:
+- filters, gyro low pass 2 can be disabled because the PID loop rate is equal to the gyro rate (8KHz), there is no antialiasing needed. also set these parameters to be profile-independent. to do: adjust for this build:

 ```
 #set rpm_filter_weights = 100,20,20
 #set rpm_filter_min_hz = 119
 #set rpm_filter_fade_range_hz = 0
+set simplified_gyro_filter = ON
 set gyro_lpf1_static_hz = 0
 set gyro_lpf2_static_hz = 0
 set gyro_lpf1_dyn_min_hz = 0
 ```

 - motors (important) and battery: